-WE started before six o'clock the next morning, as we were still twenty-five miles from our resting place, and Dick wanted to be there before dusk.
-The journey was pleasant, though to those who do not know the upper Thames, there is little to say about it.
-Ellen and I were once more together in her boat, though Dick, for fairness' sake, was for having me in his, and letting the two women scull the green toy.
+We still rowed on after this, Ellen taking the sculls in my boat; passed a weir a little higher up, and about three miles beyond it came by moonlight again to a little town, where we slept at a house thinly inhabited, as its folk were mostly tented in the hay-fields.
+We started before six o'clock the next morning, as we were still twenty-five miles from our resting-place, and Dick wanted to be there before dusk.
+The journey was pleasant, though to those who do not know the upper Thames there is little to say about it.
+Ellen and I were once more in her boat, though Dick, for fairness' sake, was for having me in his, and letting the two women scull the green toy.
 Ellen, however, would not allow this, but claimed me as the interesting person of the company.
-"After having come so far," said she, "I will not be put off with a companion who will be always thinking of somebody else than me: the guest is the only person who can amuse me properly.
+"After having come so far," said she, "I will not be put off with a companion who will be always thinking of somebody else than me; the guest is the only person who can amuse me properly.
 I mean that really," said she, turning to me, "and have not said it merely as a pretty saying."

-Clara blushed and looked very happy at all this; for I think up to this time she had been rather fright-ened of Ellen.
-As for me I felt young again, and strange hopes of my youth were mingling with the pleasure of the present; almost destroying it, and quickening it into something like pain.
+Clara blushed and looked very happy at all this, for I think up to this time she had been rather frightened of Ellen.